arangodb/docs/3.10/graphs-pregel-algorithms.md

 Effective Closeness approximates the closeness measure.
 The algorithm works by iteratively estimating the number of shortest paths passing through each vertex.
-The score will approximates the real closeness score, since it is not possible to actually count all shortest paths due to the horrendous `O(n^2 * d)` memory requirements.
+The score approximates the real closeness score, since it is not possible to actually count all shortest paths due to the horrendous `O(n^2 * d)` memory requirements.
 The algorithm is from the paper *Centralities in Large Networks: Algorithms and Observations (U Kang et.al.
 2011)*.